Evidence-based guides for UK clinicians — medical journal digests, CPD reading strategies, and staying current with the literature.

 Compare journal summary subscription services for UK doctors.
 What to look for, how they work, and why The Monday Clinical Brief covers 31 specialties for £20/year.

-The definitive guide to medical journal digests — what they are, how they work, and why thousands of UK clinicians rely on them to stay evidence-based.
+The definitive guide to medical journal digests — what they are, how they work, and how UK clinicians use them to stay evidence-based.